HaniehBaktash/CoffeeConnect_HCI84/Developer's documentation.md

 ## Code Structure

-The primary script of the project is `CoffeeConnect_HCI584.py`, which is the entry point of the application.
+The primary script of the project is `Run Python CoffeeConnect_HCI584.py`, which is the entry point of the application.
 It contains the main functions for the program:

 - `start`: Sets up and runs the application.
 - `get_data`: Fetches the coffee data from the CSV file.